CruisesBest Time to Travel

 Eating on water changes the way food tastes

 The smaller market at Phong Điền — twenty minutes upstream and rarely visited by tour buses — is where the food gets personal.
 A grandmother makes bánh xèo (crispy pancakes) on a wok balanced on a charcoal stove, in a boat, while the current pulls her gently downstream.
 The batter sizzles.
-The shrimp curl.
 She folds it with the confidence of someone who has done this forty thousand times.
 You eat it with your fingers, wrapped in mustard greens, and the egg yolk runs down your wrist.

 Fresh fruit from orchards